 Indian Country offers a level of immersion and realism not often seen in airsoft events.
 The sights, sounds and smells will transport the participants back to the summer of '68.

-The village of Doc Lap has existed in Quang Nam Province since 1819.
+The town of Dau Vao Song has been a quiet bastion of peace and tranquility for decades.
 Generations of farmers have worked the land to provide for their families and to make a meager living selling their wares.
 The primary source of income has historically been agriculture.
 Rice crops are usually good and the village has an abundant supply of livestock.
 Over the years, residents have resorted to other means of generating income.
 Every month the men and boys travel into the nearby hills to cut firewood.
 The split logs are then sold to Phuoc Ia at a small profit.
 The practice of logging has become more dangerous due to the presence of US and NVA forces in the area.

 Black market trading has become more common over the years to help supplement income in times of bad harvests.
 Stolen or recovered goods from either side of the conflict are sold back to the soldiers missing the items.
 Elderly women of the village have attempted to sell their services as seamstresses and cleaning staff to the local US firebase, with varying results.

-Makeshift shops have sprung up around Doc Lap selling goods ranging from personal grooming items to ARVN issue rucksacks and US uniforms.
-US MPs often patrol Doc Lap looking for stolen goods or signs that the NVA are attempting to purchase USGI and ARVN equipment to impersonate friendly personnel.
+Makeshift shops have sprung up around Dau Vao Song selling goods ranging from personal grooming items to ARVN issue rucksacks and US uniforms.
+US MPs often patrol Dau Vao Song looking for stolen goods or signs that the NVA are attempting to purchase USGI and ARVN equipment to impersonate friendly personnel.

 Conflict In The Region

-The people of Doc Lap are not strangers to a difficult life during war.
+The people of Dau Vao Song are not strangers to a difficult life during war.
 The village defended itself during the first Indochina War, successfully repelling the French.
-The Viet Minh did not have a great need for the farmers of Doc Lap against the French, so they were not brought under the control of Vo Nguyen Giap and Ho Chi Minh.
+The Viet Minh did not have a great need for the farmers of Dau Vao Song against the French, so they were not brought under the control of Vo Nguyen Giap and Ho Chi Minh.

-Doc Lap is situated near fertile farmlands, fresh water and a newly opened supply route in use by the NVA's 5th Division.
-The village Chief does not want to become directly involved in what the people are calling “The American War”, and only wishes to preserve his peoples' way of life.
+Dau Vao Song is situated near fertile farmlands in the Song Valley, fresh water and a newly revived supply route in use by the NVA's 7th Battalion.
+The Province Chief does not want to become directly involved in what the people are calling "The American War", and only wishes to preserve his peoples' way of life.
 Neighboring chiefs call him a fool and predict he will fold under the weight of the Viet Cong or die trying to resist.

-NVA officers and senior Cadre make regular visits to Doc Lap to discuss the logistical importance of their location.
+NVA officers and senior Cadre make regular visits to Dau Vao Song to discuss the logistical importance of their location.
 The village Chief and the elders are worried that the NVA will soon lose patience with their position of non-committal and will act drastically.